AleksiNissila/CSGO_cfg_writer/README.md

 If the commands are found in the autoexec -file, they are updated with the values given as the inputs.

 ### Why?
-Just because I was too lazy to search and edit the autoexec manually every time I want to edit my config file.
+Because I was too lazy to search and edit the autoexec manually every time I want to edit my config file.